 The seemingly petrified camel thorn trees (they’re actually not, petrified, but they are dead and the air is so hot and dry that they do not decompose) are one of Namibia’s most iconic sights, with the 900-year-old blackened trees, contrasting with the bright orange sand and the deep blue sky.

 Whilst you’re in the area near Sossusvlei, Sesriem Canyon is a great place to visit, whether it’s for a quick look around or a day of hiking.

-The rock formations quire incredible, so a walk through is definitely worthwhile.
+The rock formations are pretty incredible incredible, so a walk through Sesriem is definitely worthwhile.